English Language Learner Plan

 Blooming Prairie Public Schools has a well-articulated plan that is clearly communicated to all stakeholders and has a blueprint from which to appropriately identify English learners and implement services that effectively address the needs of its English learners.
 Policies and procedures are clearly documented and submitted to the Minnesota Department of Education for feedback.
 Blooming Prairie Public Schools will regularly evaluate and support efforts to continuously improve educational outcomes for English learners.

-The purpose of EL is to help students develop English and perform at grade-level in all areas.
+The purpose of ESL is to help students develop English and perform at grade-level in all areas.
 The student will be able to show proficiency in English similar to that of a grade-level peer.
-EL will provide the student will support to be successful in the classroom.
+ESL will provide the student will support to be successful in the classroom.

 Scope and Sequence